Architecture overview

 A Miragon BPMN Modeler session is two cooperating processes:

 - The extension host (Node, built with webpack) runs inside VS Code.
-It owns the filesystem, VS Code APIs, the deployment sidebar backend, and all long-lived domain services.
+It owns the filesystem, VS Code APIs, and the deployment sidebar backend, and it wires the host-agnostic modeling engine (

 .bpmnor.dmnfile has its own webview.
 A diff produces two webviews for one file.